mellor-lab/mellor-lab.github.io/book/contents/projects/vr-2photon.md

 We use in vivo 2-photon microscopy in tandem with virtual reality to record cholinergic and calcium activity while animals navigate virtual environments.

 Virtual reality allows us to induce grand or minute changes to their environment and measure how this influences neuronal activity.
-This work is complimented by in vitro electrophysiology and 2-photon microscopy to investigate how acetylcholine modulates the intrinsic properties of different subtypes of cells in the retrosplenial cortex.
+This work is complemented by in vitro electrophysiology and 2-photon microscopy to investigate how acetylcholine modulates the intrinsic properties of different subtypes of cells in the retrosplenial cortex.

 :::